How To Get a Shelf on the Upper Glutes in 6 Weeks (Proven Glute Workout)

 Give a Few Variations a Shot: Sometimes feeling the glutes work is as simple as shifting foot placement, adding a band, or increasing the range of motion in a given exercise.
 If a prescribed exercise feels ineffective, experiment with variations until the glutes start to burn!

-How To Turn a Square Bum Into a Round One With a Healthy Diet
+Transforming a Square Bum into a Round One with a Healthy Diet

 It’s not enough to just murder the glutes at the gym on a regular basis.
 Muscles cannot grow without sufficient calories and protein.